tpierrain/Value/Readme.md

  - __*Entities*__: a user account, a customer's basket with items, a customer, ...

-__Value Types helps us to reduce side-effects within our OO base code__.
-A simple tool, for great benefits.
+Limit the number of Entities and increase our usage of __Value Types helps us to reduce side-effects within our OO base code__.
+A simple reflex, for great benefits.

 ## Side effects, you said?

-Yes, one of the problem we face when we code with Object Oriented (OO) languages like C# or java is the presence of __side-effects__.
+Yes, because one of the problem we face when we code with Object Oriented (OO) languages like C# or java is the presence of __side-effects__.
 Indead, the ability for object instances to have their own state changed by other threads or by a specific combination of previous method calls (temporal coupling) __makes our reasoning harder__.
 Doing Test Driven Development helps a lot, but is not enough to ease the reasoning about our code.

 Being inspired by functional programming (FP) languages, __DDD suggests us to make our OO design more FP oriented in order to reduce those painful side-effects__.
 They are many things we can do for it.
 E.g.:
  - to use and combine __functions__ instead of methods that impact object states